zhengjunren/zhengjunren.github.io/docs/docker/install/centos.md

     to your terminal.

 To try something more ambitious, you can run an Ubuntu container with:
- $ docker run -it ubuntu bash
+ $ docker run -it ubuntu shell

 Share images, automate workflows, and more with a free Docker ID: https://hub.docker.com/